Profile picture for Camellia Paul

 Biography

-Camellia Paul is a PhD student in the Department of Comparative and World Literature at the University of Illinois at Urbana-Champaign, where she studies theories of literature and translation, environmental and nature writing, and owl ecology and conservation.
+Camellia Paul is a PhD student in the Department of Comparative and World Literature at the University of Illinois at Urbana-Champaign, where she studies theories of literature, translation, environmental and nature writing.

 Research Interests

-Her areas of research and publication include Comparative Literature, environmental humanities, ecocriticism, animal studies, myth and folklore, and Translational Studies.
+Her areas of research and publication include Comparative Literature, environmental humanities, ecocriticism, animal studies, myth and folklore, and Translation Studies.

 • English, Bengali, Hindi (native and professional fluency)